Stock Spotlight: Netflix Inc (NASDAQ:NFLX)

 - High valuation and trading multiples which are susceptible to de-rating should growth rates miss expectations.

-- Execution risks around content creation versus content distribution.
+- Execution risks around content creation versus content distribution and potential disruption from Agentic AI.

 - Increasing competition based on price or exclusive content contracts.